OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Security.md

 taking the associated risk into account.

-**Force file download in folders**: Select this security setting to always dowload files from folders and never open them directly in the browser.
+**Force file download in folders**: Select this security setting to always download files from folders and never open them directly in the browser.
 This prevents possible Cross-Site-Scripting attacks (XSS).
 When this feature is enabled all documents are downloaded as files and will not be displayed in the browser directly, including HTML documents.
 This behavior does not apply to